-In the same spirit as the very Instagramable quote above from Brian Herbert (the co-creator of the popular sci-fi Dune series), this article is all about how marketers can get inspired to make the choice to continue to learn every day.
+In the same spirit as the very Instagramable quote above from Brian Herbert (the co-creator of the popular sci-fi Dune series), we wanted to share the best resources for mobile marketers for learning new strategies and getting inspired to make the choice to continue to learn every day.
 Today is the perfect day to find new mobile marketing resources, get some new books, join a fresh newsletter, and surround yourself with industry thought leaders to turn 2019 into your best year yet!

-Below we share the Mobile Mastermind’s great list of resources and must-read mobile marketing resources for every need.
+Below we share the Mobile Mastermind’s best list of resources and must-read mobile marketing content for every need.
 So check out their suggested content below, subscribe to something new, order a book to your local library or make a quick purchase on Amazon.
 Do whatever you need to give yourself the gift of some fresh marketing inspiration.
 (Link summary at the bottom!)

 The must-read list of mobile marketing resources